sutaakar/submarine-openshift-tests/README.md

 * image.kaas.builder.s2i - tag for S2I image, for example buil from https://github.com/kiegroup/submarine-cloud/tree/master/s2i/kaas-quarkus-centos-s2i
 * image.kaas.runtime - Tag for runtime image, for example built from https://github.com/kiegroup/submarine-cloud/tree/master/s2i/kaas-quarkus-centos

-These properties need to be set as system property or they can be placed in test.properties file (with appropriate values).
+These properties need to be set as system property or they can be placed in test.properties file (with appropriate values). test.properties file can be placed next to pom.xml.
+It is added to .gitignore.